 Preparing for Trial

-It’s been my experience that most of the time, after you file a lawsuit and litigate your case, the insurance company at some point will start to take you seriously and make you a fair and reasonable offer.
+It’s been my experience that most of the time after you file a lawsuit and litigate your case, the insurance company at some point will start to take you seriously and make you a fair and reasonable offer.
 But, here’s the thing: just because you’ve started to fight back by filing a lawsuit doesn’t mean the insurance company will automatically just roll over and pay you a fair amount for your injury claim.
 And that’s why you should watch this video about to pop up right here where I will teach you why you need to prepare to take your case the distance all the way to a trial if you want a chance at a fair payout for your injury claim.

-Lastly, if you’ve been injured in a car accident, slip or trip and fall incident, or dog attack incident in Kentucky, remember: don’t wait, call Tate.
+Lastly, if you’ve been injured in a car accident, slip or trip and fall incident, or dog attack incident, or injured in Kentucky, remember: don’t wait, call Tate.